GoogleCloudPlatform/bank-of-anthos/opsani/dev-trial/README.md

 * CONTAINER: The name of the container in the Deployment spec that will be optimized (default: front)
 * SERVICE: The Kubernetes service that points to the deployment application components (default: frontend)

 A helper file that can be sourced in a `bash` environment (e.g. `source bank-of-anthos.source`) will create environment variables that will simplify the fine tuning of the Dev Trial environment to the Bank of Anthos application.
-It is recommended that any changes you may have made to the app, or the namespace, be captured in this file and then execute the following command (on a bash command line)
+It is recommended that any changes you may have made to the app, or the namespace, be captured in  `bank-of-anthos.source` file.

+Run the following command:

 ```sh
 source bank-of-anthos.source
 ```

-If you haven't already, copy the opsani-manifests.yaml document from the servo_install folder that was extracted from the DevTrial bundle, and only if you are not using the default parameters, modify the file with the parameters in the bank-of-anthos.source file, and then run this helper script to replace the parameters in the opsani-manifests.yaml document (don't worry, we'll create a backup for you):
+If you haven't already, copy the opsani-manifests.yaml document from the servo_install folder that was extracted from the DevTrial bundle, and only if you are not using the default parameters, modify the file with the parameters in the bank-of-anthos.source file.

+Run this helper script to replace the parameters in the opsani-manifests.yaml document (don't worry, we'll create a backup for you):

 ```sh
 update-opsani-manifest.sh